 DANZING CANDY (Morning Line Odds 15-1): Won the San Felipe Stakes, finished fourth in the Santa Anita Derby.
 So far he's shown speed but little more.
 Trained by Cliff Sise Jr., there are rumors afoot that he'll bypass the Kentucky Derby and target the Preakness Stakes.
 For now, he's still 'in' the Derby.

 A Big Crop of Three Year Olds

-With the start of the 2014 racing season there will be somewhere between 350 and 400 three year olds that will 'declare' for the Kentucky Derby contenders.
+With the start of the 2017 racing season there will be somewhere between 350 and 400 three year olds that will 'declare' for the Kentucky Derby.
 The nomination process is largely symbolic, with owners putting up $600 to gain eligibility for the three Triple Crown races.
 With a maximum of 20 horses accepted into the Kentucky Derby field there will be a significant process of elimination among this group of three year olds.
-This is done via a formal qualification procedure involving the major Derby 'prep races' in the early part of the 2014 racing season.
+This is done via a formal qualification procedure involving the major Derby 'prep races' in the early part of the 2017 racing season.

 As you can see, the contenders for the 2017 Kentucky Derby are just starting to get listed around the Internet.
 Keeping up to date on the latest contenders as the 2017 race nears is important for those who are really serious about Kentucky Derby betting odds.